isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-bad-knees/index.md

 ###  Stability

-Runners who overpronate may need to invest in [running shoes](https://pestpolicy.com/best-shoes-for-running-on-pavement/) that deliver stability to the foot.
+Runners who overpronate may need to invest in [running shoes](https://pestpolicy.com/best-shoes-for-running-on-pavement/)that deliver stability to the foot.
 Hence, prevent the inward rolling of feet that may cause flat feet.
 These shoes have higher arch support to provide maximum comfort.

 For runners who underpronate they will need shoes with smaller arch support and those that prevent foot rolling.
 Therefore, if you have any of these conditions, its important that you be keen when choosing your running shoes.